ZarmDev/transitHelper/README.md

 It takes ~41MB (including node_modules) and depends on gtfs-realtime-binding, express and typescript.

-The express library is only used to test the library (due to CORS) and will be added in a seperate file as a dev dependency.
+The express library is only used to test the library (due to CORS) and is in a seperate file as a dev dependency.

-This should work with any JS compatible library.
+This definitely works with React-native, in the browser and maybe with Node.js (you have to build the ts file first)

 To edit the code, just clone the repo and run: